APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Introduction

-In this work, we propose, \textit{{\toolname}}, the first \underline{\textit{A}}utomated \underline{\textit{P}}re-trained model-based \underline{\textit{P}}atch correc\underline{\textit{T}}ness assessment technique, which employs the pre-training and fine-tuning to address the above limitation of prior work.
+\textbf{This Paper.} In this work, we propose, \textbf{\textit{{\toolname}}}, \revise{an} \underline{\textbf{\textit{A}}}utomated \underline{\textbf{\textit{P}}}re-trained model-based \underline{\textbf{\textit{P}}}atch correc\underline{\textbf{\textit{T}}}ness assessment technique, which employs \revise{both} the pre-training and fine-tuning to address the above limitation of prior work.
 We first adopt the large pre-trained model as the encoder stack to extract code representations.
 We then employ bidirectional LSTM layers to capture rich dependency information between the buggy and patched code snippets.
-Finally, we build a deep learning classifier to predict whether the patch is overfitting or not. {\toolname} treats only the source code tokens as the input and automatically extracts code features using a well-trained encoder stack, getting rid of the need for code-aware features and manually-designed features.
+Finally, we build a deep learning classifier to predict whether the patch is overfitting or not.
+Unlike ODS, {\toolname} treats only the source code tokens as the input and automatically extracts code features using a well-trained encoder stack, getting rid of the need for manually-designed features \cite{ye2021automated}.
+Besides, different from Tian et al. \cite{tian2020evaluating} only training the classifiers, APPT is able to further fine-tune the BERT model to obtain the optimal embedding vectors for patch correctness.
+This domain adaptation is expected to make the model's representations more relevant to distinguishing correct from overfitting patches.
 Although {\toolname} is conceptually general and can be built on various pre-trained models, we have implemented {\toolname} as a practical APCA tool based on the BERT model.
-Our experimental results on 1,183 Defects4J patches indicate that {\toolname} improves the state-of-the-art technique CACHE by 3.6\% accuracy, 1.2\% precision, 4.8\% recall, 2.9\% F1-score and 3.1\% AUC.
-We conduct an additional investigation on 49,694 real-world patches from five different patch benchmarks and the results show that {\toolname} exceeds 99\% in accuracy, precision, recall, F1-score and AUC metrics, outperforming the existing representation learning techniques.
-We also adopt different pre-trained models to further investigate the generalization ability of {\toolname}.
+Our experimental results on 1,183 Defects4J patches indicate that {\toolname} improves the state-of-the-art technique CACHE by 4.36\% accuracy, 1.3\% precision, 6.7\% recall, 3.8\% F1-score and 2.2\% AUC.
+We conduct an additional investigation on 49,694 real-world patches from five different patch benchmarks and the results show that {\toolname} exceeds 99\% in accuracy, precision, recall, F1-score and AUC metrics, outperforming the existing representation learning techniques. \revise{ Our ablation study demonstrates that the components in {\toolname} all positively contribute to {\toolname}.
+For example, the improvement achieved by the fine-tuning process reaches 1.82\%$\sim$13.16\% for all metrics.} We adopt different pre-trained models to further investigate the generalization ability of {\toolname}.
 The results demonstrate that {\toolname} with advanced pre-trained models can enhance the prediction performance.
-For example, precision and recall of {\toolname} can be improved by 3.0\% and 2.6\% when equipped with GraphCodeBERT, which are 4.2\% and 7.2\% higher than the state-of-the-art technique CACHE.
+For example, precision and AUC of {\toolname} can be improved by 2.8\% and 3.3\% when equipped with GraphCodeBERT, which are 4.2\% and 5.4\% higher than the state-of-the-art technique CACHE.